msaadeh101/defrag/aws/patterns/e2e-microservices-platform/README.md

 - **Istio Versions**: Istio 1.28 is the latest as of Jan 2026, and supports K8 versions 1.30-1.34.
 1.27 is supported until Apr 2026 and goes up to k8 1.33.

 - **Certificate Managemet**: `cert-manager` consumes IRSA/Pod Identity and creates the K8 secret (in `istio-ingress` ns) for Istio Gateway.
 Issuer and Certificate are defined separately. `dns01` is chosen as the challenge type because it allows for wildcard certificates, and doesn't require a Load Balancer to be reachable for validation.
+Ensure cert-manager rotates certs 7 days before expiry.

+- **Lambda Cold Starts/Timeouts**: Use Provisioned concurrency for critical functions to prevent SQS latency spikes.
+Consider **EventBridge Pipes** (S3->SQS as an alternative).
+SQS Visibility timeout must match Lambda timeout (30 seconds, 3 failures).

 ## Traffic Flow